edwardma401/testing/README.md

 <br/>
 Project Description/Outline
 <br/>
 Covid-19 has had a dramatic impact on our lives and resulted in the death of many individuals around the world.
-We will visualize live updates on deaths, total cases, total confirmed and total recovered.<br/>
+We will visualize live updates on deaths, total cases, total confirmed and total recovered.
+Anyone who do not have any knowledge in data can grab the fresh information about the COVID 19 all over the globe. <br/>
 <br/>
 Datasets to Be Used<br/>
 https://www.stats.govt.nz/assets/Uploads/Effects-of-COVID-19-on-trade/Effects-of-COVID-19-on-trade-1-February-10-June-2020-provisional/Download-data/Effects-of-COVID-19-on-trade-1-February-10-June-2020-provisional.csv